Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Methodology

 We introduce auxiliary terms (with $[x]_+=\max(x,0)$ and tolerance $\varepsilon>0$):

 The dense reward becomes

 where $w_{\text{abs}},w_{\text{prog}},w_{\text{mot}},w_{\text{lazy}}\!\ge\!0$ and $\lambda_{\text{time}}\!\ge\!0$ are scalars.
-Equation~\eqref{eq:efn-reward} preserves an \emph{absolute similarity} bonus ($a_t$) so that high next-frame alignment is always rewarded; adds a \emph{progress} term ($[p_t]_+$) to further credit genuine improvement toward the retrieved next state; encourages \emph{non-trivial motion} ($m_t$) to avoid degenerate idling; and introduces a targeted \emph{anti-idling penalty} ($s_t^{\mathrm{next}} n_t s_t^{\mathrm{stay}}$) that activates only when the prediction is already similar yet shows negligible improvement and little change between consecutive frames.
+Equation~\eqref{eq:efn-reward} preserves an \emph{absolute similarity} bonus ($a_t$), adds a \emph{progress} term ($[p_t]_+$) to credit genuine improvement toward the retrieved next state, encourages \emph{non-trivial motion} ($m_t$) to avoid degenerate idling, and introduces an \emph{anti-idling penalty} that activates only when the prediction is already similar yet shows negligible improvement and little change between consecutive frames.
 The per-step cost $\lambda_{\text{time}}$ favors shorter successful trajectories.
-Conceptually, EFN thus learns a residual policy that steers $\mathbf{F}_{t+1}$ toward $\hat{\mathbf{F}}^{+}$, while avoiding “standing still to farm similarity.”
+Conceptually, EFN therefore learns a residual policy that steers $\mathbf{F}_{t+1}$ toward $\hat{\mathbf{F}}^{+}$.